-University of Oregon uses Guidebook to build a deeply rich guide for new students
+University of Oregon uses Guidebook to build a deeply rich Guide for new students

-Like most universities, the University of Oregon conducts a summer orientation for its incoming students in order to welcome them to campus, take care of some administrative tasks, and give them a glimpse into their new lives as college students.
+Like many universities, the University of Oregon conducts a summer orientation for its incoming students in order to welcome them to campus, take care of some administrative tasks, and give them a glimpse into their new lives as college students.
 This year they made some serious upgrades.

 Orientations use a lot of paper

 Keith Frazee is the Assistant Director of Orientation at the University of Oregon.
-He works within the Division of Enrollment Management along with Admissions, Financial Aid and the Registrar’s Office to set students up for success for their time at the university.
+He works within the Division of Enrollment Management along with Admissions, Financial Aid, and the Registrar’s Office to set students up for success for their time at the university.

 Orientations are accompanied by printed programs and Max Zeryck, one of Keith’s Student Directors, calculated that they had printed 31,000 pages the previous year to do so.
 In addition, Keith was acutely aware that most incoming students would be bringing along their smartphones.
 He saw an opportunity to reduce waste and take advantage of an already-ubiquitous technology.

 Keith had used Guidebook as an attendee at a conference.
 He recognized the benefits of creating an event-specific mobile app and made the leap that this could be a perfect fit for orientation.
 Schedules, campus maps, important contact information and FAQs – all of the content of a traditional orientation program – could be elegantly and easily housed within the guide and, unlike a traditional program, stay with the students beyond orientation.

 “I wanted them to be able to leave the campus and still have the information that they need in their pocket.”